rostyslavlisovyi/TrainTribeServer/README.md

 - **Training Points** (`trainingPoints` field in `User` model):

   - **Creators**: Receive 5 points when their training is marked as `completed`.
-  - **Participants**: Receive 1 point when a training they were part of is marked as `completed`, regardless of their attendance status.
+  - **Participants**: Receive 1 point when a training they were part of is marked as `completed`.
+  - Each point transaction is logged as a separate entry in the `UserLeaderboard` collection.

 - **Review Points** (`reviewPoints` field in `User` model):
   - **Training Creators**: Receive points equal to the star rating value (1-5) whenever another user leaves a review about them.
   - Points are automatically added when a review is created and adjusted when reviews are updated or deleted.
+  - Each point transaction (positive or negative) is logged in the `UserLeaderboard` collection.

+### 3. Leaderboard System

+- A monthly leaderboard is available via the `GET /api/leaderboard/list` endpoint.
+- It aggregates all points from the `UserLeaderboard` collection for the current month, groups them by user, and sorts them in descending order.
+- The endpoint supports a `search` query parameter to filter users by their first or last name.

-### 3. Review System
+### 4. Review System

 **Review Creation Requirements:**